pablo-abc/felte/packages/site/markdown/docs/latest/react/en/validation.md

 ### Server errors

 You can add an `onError` function to the `useForm` configuration that will be called if the `onSubmit` function throws an error.
-It will be called with the value thrown from the `onSubmit` function.
+It will be called with the value thrown from the `onSubmit` function, or with an instance of `FelteSubmitError` if using Felte's default submit handler.
 You can use the `onError` function to shape your server errors into the same shape that the `validate` function expects and return them from the same function for them to be handled.

 ```javascript
 const { form } = useForm({